slarmoo/.github/profile/javascript/dom/dom.md

 This [CodePen](https://codepen.io/leesjensen/pen/RwJJZBb) dynamically manipulates the DOM using JavaScript.
 Create a fork of the pen and take some time to experiment with it.
 Then make your own codePen that manipulates the DOM.

-When you are done submit your CodePen URL, along with a comment about something you found interesting, to the Canvas assignment.
+When you are done submit your CodePen URL to the Canvas assignment.

-Don't forget to update your GitHub start up repository README.md with all of the things you learned and want to remember.
+Don't forget to update your GitHub start up repository notes.md with all of the things you learned and want to remember.